LIZXP/LIZXP/README.md

 - 🔭 I’m currently looking for new and exciting opportunities to use my previous experience and newly acquired skills

-- 🌱 I’m currently learning TypeScript and Next.js
+- 🌱 I’m currently learning Python and Flask.

 - ❓ Ask me about anything related to PERN or MERN stack and related technologies